Community & Environment

 Meet the Clean Fleet

-Hydrogen Fuel-Cell Electric Buses (H4)
+Hydrogen Fuel-Cell Electric Buses

-In late 2024, METRO will start accepting the first handful of its historic order of 53 FCEBs.
-At the time METRO placed the order of these buses in December 2023, it was the largest acquisition of FCEBs in North American history.The order consists of 44 40-foot FCEBs and nine 60-foot articulated FCEBs.
+METRO started receiving the first handful of its historic order of 53 FCEBs.
+At the time METRO placed the order of these buses in December 2023, it was the largest acquisition of FCEBs in North American history.
+The order consists of 44 40-foot FCEBs and nine 60-foot articulated FCEBs.

+As of spring 2025, METRO has received 14 buses, which are undergoing rigorous testing before being put into service.
 Most of the FCEBs will be deployed in the Watsonville service area, which the agency has committed to fully serving with zero-emissions vehicles from this historic purchase.

-Learn More about our highly anticipated FCEB’s
+Learn more about our highly anticipated FCEB’s

-Battery Electric Buses (H4)
+Battery Electric Buses

 Learn more about our BEBs

-Clean Fuels (H4)
+Clean Fuels

 In 2025, METRO will begin constructing a hydrogen fueling station (HFS) at its main operations facility in the Harvey West area of Santa Cruz.
 We expect to open the HFS in 2026 to support the FCEB fleet transition.
 METRO will utilize a portable hydrogen fuel solution in 2025 as it constructs the permanent facility.